Home | About USIG | What's New | Events

 3. Economic Activities

-The law in Hungary does not restrict NGOs from engaging in any economic activities.
-Thus, NGOs in Hungary may pursue any sort of income-generating activity (investment, trade, etc.) to help finance their operations.
-However, associations and foundations must not have as their primary purpose the performance of economic activities [Act IV/1959 §§ 62 (3) and 74/B (6)].
-And none of the legal forms may distribute profits to any person – all profits must be used to carry out the purposes of the organization.
-This is required by statute, in the case of PBOs [Act CLVI/1997 § 4 (1)(c)] and public benefit companies [Act IV/1959 §57 (1)]; and by judicial practice, in the case of other NGOs.
+NPOs are generally allowed to engage in any economic activities that do not jeopardize the mission-related activity of the organization.
+Thus, NPOs in Hungary may pursue any sort of income-generating activity (investment, trade, etc.) to help finance their operations.
+However, associations and foundations must not be established for primarily business (entrepreneurial) activity [Act CLXXV/2011 § 17].
+An NPO is deemed as an organization established for primarily business (entrepreneurial) activity if its income from such activity is equal or higher than 60% of the total income of the NPO [Act CLXXV/2011 §2 point 7].
+In addition, none of the not-for-profit legal forms may distribute profits to any person – all profits must be used to carry out the purposes of the organization.
+This is required by law in the case of PBOs [Act CLXXV/2011 § 34 (1)(c)] and by judicial practice in the case of other NPOs.
+A nonprofit company may conduct ancillary business (entrepreneurial) activities, but its profits may not be distributed among its members [Act IV/2006 § 4 (3)].

 E. Political Activities